a4lamber/airbnb-fullmoon-sentiment-analysis/notes/project_notes.md

 | 3 | Adds new columns to the dimension table to reflect changes over time | Only a subset of historical data is important |

 Whether the historical data would be important is totally dependent on the business logics.
 Let's say for the airbnb project.

-Let's start with an example:
-- `SCD 1`:

 # 6 dbt